 Infrastructure contains your technology dependent code.

-This layer will likely change a lot throughout the lifespan of your software.
-If you upgrade libraries or replace libraries, you'll work on the infrastructure layer.
+This layer is supposed to change a lot.
+If you upgrade libraries or replace libraries, the work that results from that should happen in the infrastructure layer.

 Application

 The middle layer of your software.
-The application layer exposes the business api to the infrastructure layer.
-I always think about which use cases my software has to implement, each of these use cases should be a single function in this layer.
+Is called by the infrastructure layer.
+It exposes the business api to the infrastructure layer.
+Everything that your software offers should be present here.
+I always think about which use cases my software has to implement, these use cases should be a single function in this layer.

 You want to create a blog post?
 Add a createBlogPost function.